 The show was preceded by a dinner-dance held at the Hotel Grand Pacific on March 30, an event attended by Filipino Canadians from all over Canada and graced by the presence of dignitaries including Philippine Ambassador to Canada Petronila Garcia, Consul-General for Vancouver Ma.
 Andrelita Austria, MLA-Vancouver Kensington Mable Elmore, MP-Esquimalt, Saanich, Sooke Randall Garrison and Victoria City Councillor Laurel Collins.
 Also present were VFCA pioneers – men and women who had been present when the VFCA was first organized, and who had guided it to incorporation and lift-off.

 Ambassador Garcia traced the history of Filipino immigration to Canada, from a total of less than 800 Canadian Filipinos up to the mid-1960s, to about a million today.
 MP Randall Garrison talked about the contributions Filipinos make to Canadian culture and society and stated his commitment to supporting federal legislation that eases the pathway to permanent residence for Filipino workers.
-MLA Mable Elmore reflected on immigration as reflected in her own personal history – her mother having come to Canada from Cebu as a nurse in 1965.
+MLA Mable Elmore reflected on immigration as reflected in her own personal history – her mother had come to Canada from Cebu as a nurse in 1965.
 Councillor Collins encouraged the VFCA to tap on municipal grants for various programs and activities.

 The VFCA has many reasons to celebrate.
 It is one of the most dynamic community organizations in British Columbia, with programs not just for Canadians of Filipino ancestry but for the Vancouver Island community as a whole.
 Over the years, the VFCA has worked to preserve a sense of connection with Filipino culture and traditions among Filipino Canadians in Victoria and Vancouver Island as a whole.
 It has done so by showcasing Filipino music and dance in community events like the Victoria Day Parade and a one-day celebration at Victoria`s Centennial Square called Mabuhay day.
 For many years before cost overruns led the Intercultural Association to stop its sponsorship of Folkfest in Victoria, VFCA was a key participant.
 The VFCA has held weekend lunches and a yearly “Fiesta” introducing the community to Filipino song, dance and food, and it has sponsored local performances by Philippine cultural groups including the Bayanihan Dance Troupe and the Madrigal Singers, as well as its own Sampaguita Dancers and Choral Group.